writingteacher/who-working/docs/index.md

 Turn your app into a staffing solution

 Who's Working is a cloud service that helps your shift managers find trained part-time workers and fill staffing positions.
-It's an ideal tool for quick service operations that experience last minute staff changes.
+It's an ideal tool for quick service operations that experience last-minute staff changes.
 The lightweight API provides access to a list of trained part-time workers who might be available on short notice for a restaurant shift.
 The Who's Working API uses REST and returns HTTP response codes and responses encoded in JSON.

 There are two resources.

-**Workers** - Part time workers who sign up for the Who's Working service.
+**Workers** - Part-time workers who sign up for the Who's Working service.
 The Workers resource includes endpoints to create, retrieve, update, and delete user information.

 **Shifts** - Available shifts in the restaurant created by the shift manager.
-Each shift describes the location, day and time along hours, and warnings.
+Each shift describes the location, day and time, shift length, and warnings.
 The Shifts resource includes endpoints to create, retrieve, update, and delete shift records.

 ## Authentification